Research breakthrough possible @S-Logix pro@slogix.in

 Recommendation Systems: In recommendation systems, DBNs are used to learn user preferences and make personalized recommendations for products, services, or content.
 By modeling user-item interactions and learning latent representations of users and items, DBNs improve the accuracy and relevance of recommendations.

-Challenges associated with Deep Belief Networks (DBNs) in each application domain
+Challenges Associated with Deep Belief Networks (DBNs) in Each Application domain

 Biomedical Data Analysis: Data heterogeneity, interpretability and data privacy and security.